Christopher Johnson

 My research interests are primarily in continuum mechanics, in particular in modelling the fluid and granular processes that occur in geophysical flows such as avalanches, debris flows and density/turbidity currents.

-I am also the course director of the PhD in Applied Mathematics programme at Manchester.
-If you're interested in studying for a PhD in Applied Mathematics at Manchester, have a look at the maths postgraduate research pages and feel free to email me directly with any queries.
+I am also the director of postgraduate research in mathematics at Manchester.
+If you're interested in studying for a PhD in Mathematics at Manchester, have a look at the maths postgraduate research pages .

 For further details on my research, see my personal academic webpage.